mysteriumnetwork/documentation/content/node-runners/testnet3-migration.md

 ---
-title: Mainnet migration
+title: Pre-Mainnet migration
-description: How to migrate to Mainnet
+description: How to migrate to Pre-Mainnet
 ---

 ## Updating your node